 The FIFA World Cup isn’t just a tournament—it’s the heartbeat of global football, a quadrennial spectacle that unites nations, shatters dreams, and creates legends.
 Since Uruguay’s inaugural triumph in the 1930 FIFA World Cup, 22 editions have unfolded (excluding the canceled 1942 and 1946 due to World War II), amassing over 2,200 matches, 18,000+ goals, and billions of viewers have creating historical FIFA World Cup Records.

-FIFA founded 120 years ago on 21 May 1904 in Paris, France and First World Cup held in the 1930.
-As of January 2026, with qualifiers for the groundbreaking 48-team 2026 edition in the USA, Canada, and Mexico heating up, fans worldwide are reminiscing while eyeing future feats.
+FIFA was founded 120 years ago on May 21, 1904, in Paris, France, and the first World Cup was held in 1930.
+As of February 2026, with qualifiers for the groundbreaking 48-team edition taking place in the USA, Canada, and Mexico, fans worldwide are reminiscing while looking forward to future achievements.

 FIFA World Cup Records: The Powerhouses That Defined Eras